Anri

-Eiko Kawashima (川島 栄子, Kawashima Eiko), better known as Anri (杏里), is a Japanese singer-songwriter from Yamato, Kanagawa Prefecture.
+Eiko Kawashima (川島 栄子, Kawashima Eiko), better known as Anri (杏里), is a Japanese pop singer from Yamato, Kanagawa Prefecture.
 In a career spanning more than 40 years, she achieved commercial success and popularity in the city pop music scene during the 1980s.

-She currently lives in Los Angeles.

-Biography
+Career

-Her debut release was 1978's "Oribia o Kikinagara" ("While Listening to Olivia"), written by Amii Ozaki.
+Anri's debut release was 1978's "Oribia o Kikinagara" ("While Listening to Olivia"), written by Amii Ozaki.

 She achieved commercial success and popularity with her signature classic 1983 release, Timely!!, which spawned the hits "Cat's Eye" and "Kanashimi ga Tomaranai" ("I Can't Stop the Loneliness").
 "Cat's Eye" was used as the first opening theme of the eponymous 1983 anime series of the same name and debuted as No. 1 on Countdown Japan.
 It spent 4 weeks at No. 1 on the Oricon chart.
 It was one of the first J-pop songs used for an anime theme song.
 In 2017, she performed the song live at the opening of the touring ice show Fantasy on Ice amongst others.
 She appeared at the Red and White New Year's Music Special at the end of that same year, performing "Cat's Eye".